 Those with disorders or conditions that affect nutrient absorption may also be at a higher risk of deficiency.
 For example, those who have recently undergone gastric surgery or those with Crohn’s disease, ulcerative colitis or celiac disease may need to pay close attention to micronutrient intake and consult with a doctor to ensure their needs are met.

-How to Get More in Your Diet (+Recipes)
+How to Get More in Your Diet (Plus Recipes)

 One of the best ways to squeeze more micronutrients into your day is by switching up your diet.
 Adding more fruits, vegetables, whole grains, nuts, seeds and legumes can help you meet your micronutrient needs and prevent nutritional deficiencies.